-• Release of MTN dataset: A request for data by a researcher who wants to conduct his or her own analysis.
+Request for MTN dataset: a request for data by a researcher who wants to conduct his or her own analysis.
 This does not apply to dataset releases for purposes of conducting protocol-specified primary /or secondary endpoint analyses [for example, Audio/Computer Assisted Self Interview (A/CASI) dataset releases to the MTN Behavioral Consultant.
 It also does not apply to dataset releases to study sponsors for purposes of regulatory submissions (e.g., for preparation of Clinical Study Reports).

-Note: Requests for dataset releases for protocol-specified primary and/or secondary endpoint analyses should normally follow the publication approval process, as described in Section 20 of this Manual.
+Note: Requests for dataset releases for protocol-specified primary and/or secondary endpoint analyses should follow the publication approval process, as described in Section 20 of this Manual.